zwilsoncc/docs/CONTRIBUTING.md

 The content for this section can be found in the `pages/guides` directory.
 Just like [Platform and Usage Docs](#platform-and-usage-documentation), our Guides use the same MDX system to generate top-level pages.

-A guide can be written on many topics and will commonly focus on the creation and deployment of a project using ZEIT Now.
+A guide can be written on many topics and will commonly focus on the creation and deployment of a project using Vercel.
 We strongly encourage you to take a look at the existing guides, these illustrate the right level of detail required for each step, from initial creation through to deployment.

 Guides are not limited to project creation and deployment however.
-The ZEIT Now platform is incredibly powerful and feature-rich, as a result there are many topics you could contribute to, our advice would be to take a feature you enjoy and use that as a starting point for your guide.
+The Vercel platform is incredibly powerful and feature-rich, as a result there are many topics you could contribute to, our advice would be to take a feature you enjoy and use that as a starting point for your guide.

 An example of a guides MDX file: